Oblique Derivative Boundary Value Problems on Families of Planar Domains: A review of Vekua's theory on fixed domains

-\eeq \pr{c1ut} Let $n$ be the index of Problem A on a domain $\Om$ in $\C$, and let $m$ be the number of connected components of $b \Om$.
-Assume that on a normally distributed point set $(h_0,h_1,\ov{\Om})$ conditions of the form \re{ndsc} are given.
-Then for $n > m-1$, Problem A has always a solution satisfying these conditions, and this solution is uniquely determined. \epr The reader can refer to Vekua \cite{VA62}*{p.
-285 - 287} for the proof.
+We can specify on $ (N_0,N_1, \ov{\Om})$ the values of the unknown solution of Problem A: \eq{ndsc} \begin{gathered} w(z_{r}) = a_{r} + ib_{r}, \quad r=1,..., N_0; \quad w(z_{s}') = l(z_{s}') (\gm(z_{s}') + ic_{s}), \quad s= 1,...,N_1. \end{gathered} \eeq \pr{c1ut} Let $n$ be the index of Problem A on a domain $\Om$ in $\C$, and let $m$ be the number of connected components of $b \Om$.
+Assume that on a normally distributed point set $(N_0,N_1,\ov{\Om})$ conditions of the form \re{ndsc} are given.
+Then for $n > m-1$, Problem A has always a solution satisfying these conditions, and this solution is uniquely determined. \epr The reader can refer to Vekua \cite[p.
+285 - 287]{VA62} for the proof.

-The following regularity result for simply-connected domains follow from the above construction of the solution by Vekua, though it is not explicitly stated in his book.
-So for readers' convenience we provide details of the proof here.
-On the other hand the same estimates hold for multiply-connected domains and one can prove it using a trick of Vekua to reduce the simply-connected case.
-(See \cite{VA62}~{p.
-228 } and p.~336.)
+The following regularity result for simply-connected domains follows from the above construction of the solution by Vekua, though it is not explicitly stated in his book.
+For the reader's convenience we provide details of the proof here.
+Furthermore, the same estimates hold for multiply-connected domains and one can prove it using a trick of Vekua to reduce the simply-connected case (See \cite[p.
+228, p.
+336]{VA62}.)